Bots and Automated Attacks

 Introduction

 This is the first of a series of reports tracking the amount of unwanted automation observed against F5 bot defense customers in different industries.
 Data used in this report is from customers around the world but is heavily skewed towards North American customers.
-This report is meant to provide an overview of the amount of credential stuffing and other unwanted automation targeting various industries.
 The report also includes the tracking of long-term automation trends for each of these industries.
 Such long-term trend data is helpful for security teams in the various industries as they protect their applications.
 Security practitioners can tell whether their experience is in line with peers in their industry, as well as identify ways in which they can improve their security posture to make their organizations less attractive targets for unwanted automation.

 Automation Overview